 Philip Ludwell Lee was a planter and member of the Council of Virginia.
 A lover of horses, he imported the English race horse, Dotterel, and expanded the stables.
 He also continued to develop the Landing.

 Soon after the death of Philip Ludwell Lee, Stratford Hall Plantation became the home of his eldest daughter, the “divine Matilda” who married her cousin, Revolutionary War hero, “Light Horse Harry” Lee.
 She died in 1790, leaving her husband a life interest in the Plantation.
 In 1793, “Light Horse Harry” Lee married Ann Hill Carter of Shirley Plantation.
 Their son Robert E. Lee, the future General of the Confederate Army, was born at Stratford in 1807.

-In 1929, the Robert E. Lee Memorial Association was incorporated as a non-profit organization and purchased Stratford.
+In 1929, the Robert E. Lee Memorial Association was incorporated as a non-profit organization and purchased Stratford from the son of Dr. Richard Henry Stuart.
 Stratford Hall Plantation now consists of 1,900 acres.
 It is governed by a Board of Directors representing 50 states and Great Britain.
 Operating funds come from admissions and sales, contributions, and endowment.